 Click here to watch a short video on the Summits Hike Program.

-Future Makers Extensions
+Future Makers Extension Programs

-We currently offer three extension programs to Year 10 students who have completed the Future Maker Program in Year 9.
+In 2022, we will be offering two extension programs to Year 10 students who have completed the Future Maker Program in Year 9.
 Information sessions will be held at schools who have run the program.

 Summit to Sea